UdaEil/chestxray-mlops/README.md

 Data

-[Confirm source.
-If it is the same dataset as the teaching repository:] Chest X-Ray Images (Pneumonia) dataset (Kermany et al., 2018), available on Kaggle under CC BY 4.0.
+Chest X-Ray Images (Pneumonia) dataset (Kermany et al., 2018), available on Kaggle under CC BY 4.0.
 Images are publicly available and anonymised; no identifiable patient information is included.

 Data is not committed to this repository — it is tracked with DVC and pulled separately.